spacemeshos/testnet-guide/guide/status.md

-# Checking Status
+# Mining

-Open the App if it is not already open and click on the 'MINING' tab on the top-left of the main window.
+Open the App if it is not already open and click on the `MINING` tab on the top-left of the main window.

 You should now see the mining status screen: